A life-long fascination with animals still leaves Ben in awe of the diversity and creativeness in nature. Whether they crawl, run, fly, swim

 Yes, the majority of beetles can fly.
 This attribute dramatically enhances their options in terms of habitat and food sources.
 Almost anywhere you can think of that has water, vegetative foliage, roots, or decaying plant matter is likely home to one type of beetle or another.
 Another advantage that flight enables is the ability to escape danger.

-The minority that cannot fly is commonly known as ground beetles (Carabidae).
+The minority that cannot fly are commonly known as ground beetles (Carabidae).
 They account for around 40,000 species, representing about 8% of the worldwide beetle species population.

 Why Don't All Beetles Fly?